 Content marketing is not a new idea.
 Since Benjamin Franklin first published Poor Richard’s Almanack in 1732, we have seen brands engaging with and promoting their products through the act of storytelling.
 But content marketing is much more than just telling stories.

-Content marketing is, according to Neil Patel, a long term strategy which seeks to provide customers with valuable, relevant content often to build strong relationships with them and your brand.
+Content marketing is, according to Neil Patel, a long term strategy that seeks to provide customers with valuable, relevant content often to build strong relationships with them and your brand.

 You can spend a lot of time and money creating content you think will interest your customers and online audience.
 Too many times companies, even SaaS companies, can be side tracked focusing solely on content creation they forget to create a content promotion strategy.
 Remember, if you’re not promoting your content to potential and current customers then you’re missing out on a huge opportunity.